WHO THE COURSE IS FOR

 HOW THE CERTIFICATE IS DELIVERED

-The Certificate in Wellness Coaching is taken over one year through supported distance learning.
+The Certificate in Life Coaching is taken over one year through supported distance learning.
 You can complete the course quicker if you choose.
 Features of distance learning include:

 Complementary Medical Association (CMA)

-Wellness Professionals at Work is a recognized and authorized course provider of CMA.
-This course carries CPD points (1 point for every hour of study or skills development).
+Wellness Professionals at Work is an authorized course provider of the Complementary Medical Association (CMA).
+The Certificate in Life Coaching carries CPD points (1 point for every hour of study or skills development).
 Following successful completion of the course, you are eligible for full membership.

 National Council of Psychotherapists (NCP)